atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 Some chipsets, e.g. the CSR 85xx, do have problems when you try to reconnect the Gamepad.

+Some chipsets may need additional driver firmware to work correctly.
+Try installing `linux-firmware` from your distribution.

 #### Secure Boot

 Secure Boot may be enabled on your computer.
 On most Linux distribution, running `mokutil --sb-state` will tell you if it is the case.
 When Secure Boot is enabled, unsigned kernel module cannot be loaded.
 Two options are available: